Strauman/travis-latexbuild/README.md

 - Default value: _empty_

 What packages should be installed using TeXLives `tlmgr` before running the TeX-files.

+## `latexmk-flags`
+- Specify compile flags to latexmk, for example `-dvi`
+- Multiple flags can be given, separated by spaces

 ## `push-type`
 - Accepted values: `branch` or `none`
 - Default value: `branch`